Algorithms and Hardness for Geodetic Set on Tree-like Digraphs: NP -hardness on restricted DAGs

 \begin{proof}[Proof of Theorem~\ref{thm:fvn-hardness}] First, note that \gsfull is known to be \NP-complete on general digraphs, thus it belongs to \NP.
 Also, note that deleting vertices $\alpha_1$, $\alpha_2$, $\alpha_3$, $\beta_1$, $\beta_2$, $\beta_3$, $\gamma_1$, $\gamma_2$, $\gamma_3$, $a$, $b$ and $c$ removes any cycle in the underlying graph of $D$, thus its feedback vertex number is upper-bounded by $12$.
+Furthermore, removing those vertices yields a disjoint union of subdivided stars as the remaining graph.
+It is not difficult to verify that the pathwidth of a disjoint union of graphs is the maximum of the pathwidth of its components, and that the pathwidth of any subdivided star is 2 (each bag contains the central vertex of the star; each other bag contains the two endpoints of one of the edges, and the bags are ordered naturally following the orders of the paths representing the branches of the the star).
+Consider then a path decomposition $\mathcal D$ of width 2 of this disjoint union of subdivided stars, and create a path decomposition of the original graph by adding the twelve above vertices in all the bags of the decomposition $\mathcal D$.
+This is a valid path decomposition of width 14 for the underlying graph of $D$, so the pathwidth of the underlying graph of $D$ is at most 14.
 The digraph $D$ is acyclic and the reduction can be completed in time polynomial in the input instance.
 The correctness of the reduction follows from \Cref{lemma-fvs-hardness-forward,lemma-fvs-hardness-backward}.
-This, along with the fact that \TDM is \NP-complete~\cite{DBLP:books/fm/GareyJ79}, concludes the proof of Theorem~\ref{thm:fvn-hardness}.
+This, along with the fact that \TDM is \NP-complete~\cite{DBLP:books/fm/GareyJ79}, concludes the proof of Theorem~\ref{thm:fvn-hardness}. \end{proof}